 You must tell your insurance provider the details of your medical condition, and give them any further information they would reasonably be expected to receive.

-Before you apply for insurance cover, it’s a good idea to go through your records and gather all the information you have about your medical condition.
+Before you apply for insurance cover or seek out life insurance advice, it’s a good idea to go through your records and gather all the information you have about your medical condition.

 This includes any doctors you have seen, medications and their exact dosages, and any other treatments you have had.
 Make multiple copies of all your documents and be careful not to leave anything out in your application.